|American Public University||Charles Town||West Virginia|

 In addition, workers are eligible for “step increases” every one to three years.
 Management and executive positions fall on the higher end of the pay scale, and typically hover around $100,000 or more annually as you move up the ladder.
 In the step system, the highest salary listed with the OPM for 2017 is $134,776 annually.

 So, what does all of this mean for business students who may be interested in a career in homeland security?
-Stability, growth, and a six-figure salary.
+Stability, growth, and the potential to earn a six-figure salary.
 And that’s not all.
 Most people working in homeland security enter the field because they want to play a part in helping keep America safe.
 For them, the considerable pay and benefits are just a bonus.

 Thanks to growth in the homeland security sector and the demand for qualified employees, colleges and universities have taken notice.
 Today’s graduate students have more degree options than ever before.
 There’s the Master of Professional Studies in Homeland Security (offered at Penn State), a Master in Emergency Management & Homeland Security (offered at Arizona State University), and an MBA in Homeland Security (offered at Northcentral University).